dotnet/csharplang/proposals/improved-interpolated-strings.md

         return true;
     }

-    … // other TryFormat overloads for other types, a generic, etc.
+    … // other TryFormatInterpolationHole overloads for other types, a generic, etc.
 }

 bool success = destinationSpan.TryWrite($”{a} = {b}”, out int charsWritten);